hidglobal/digitalpersona-access-management-api/README.md

 This documentation is divided into several sections that align with the specific uses of the various components, APIs and wrappers available.

-To read an overview of each section, on desktop browsers, use the links on the left.
+* To read a brief overview of each section, on desktop browsers, use the links on the left.
 For mobile browsers, use the Menu button at the top of the screen.

-To go directly to detailed documentation on an item, use the links below to view the GitHub Pages documentation provided with the item's repository.
-Links to each repository are provided on the first page of its documentation.
+* To read the provided documentation for an item, use the links below.
+* To go to the actual repository, click the [View Repo] link in the upper-right corner of any page within the section's documentation.

 <table style="width:95%;margin-left:auto;margin-right:auto;">
   <tr>